top of page

 Orders placed during sale events often have a longer processing time due to the high volume of orders and complexity of the splints (people frequently take advantage of the opportunity to order thumb splints with extra supports added and designer series splints, which are more time consuming), so please keep that in mind when ordering.

-***While generally smaller orders are out fairly quickly I'm also working through unpredictable and often incapacitating health issues and there are a number of factors affecting supply chain and shipping, due to this for the time being I'm not able to guarantee processing/shipping times.
-I unfortunately have no way to know what or how much I'll be able to do from day to day.
-To be on the safe side please allow at least 2-3 weeks even for smaller orders and large orders, especially in titanium, could take a couple months.
+***While generally smaller orders are out fairly quickly I'm also working through a number of factors affecting supply chain and shipping, due to this for the time being I'm not able to guarantee processing/shipping times.
+To be on the safe side please allow at least 2-3 weeks (3-5 weeks titanium) even for smaller orders and large/complicated orders, especially in titanium, could take 2-3 months.
 While most orders aren't likely to take this long I'd rather be on the safe side as the delays are due to circumstances outside of my control.
 I'm doing my best to keep everything running smoothly through a collapsing economy, unreliable supply chain, and random wildly fluctuating tariffs.
-If an unexpected delay would be an issue for you, please do not order.
+If an unexpected delay would be an issue for you, do not order.

 I do my best to provide updates on any delays and current processing times on the site when/as they occur.